 When to go:

-Arrivals on Sundays from 22nd June – 28th September inc
+Arrivals on Fridays and Sundays from 15th June to 16th September

 Special arrangements for groups of min.
 4 persons possible.